 - 3

-Place red bean paste on a piece of plastic wrap, top with a strawberry, and wrap it up gently to form a smooth, round ball.
+Place 30g of red bean paste on a piece of plastic wrap, set a strawberry in the center, wrap the paste around it, and shape into a round ball.
+Repeat for all portions.

 - 4